Growing and Storing For Winter Markets

-Becky Maden is the Assistant Farm Manager at Intervale Community Farm (ICF), a thriving member-owned CSA farm in its 21st season of growing organic produce in Burlington, Vermont.
+Becky Maden works in Vegetable Nutrient Management for the University of Vermont Extension.
+At the time of writing this article, Becky was the Assistant Farm Manager at Intervale Community Farm (ICF), a thriving member-owned CSA farm in its 21st season of growing organic produce in Burlington, Vermont.
 Becky has worked on several diverse vegetable farms throughout the country and around the world.
-At ICF, Becky is either found in the greenhouse, on a tractor, or jogging between the two.
-She also writes the farm newsletter, Bottom Land News.
-In her time spent away from the farm, Becky loves to travel, write, bike, run, ski, and cook bounteous meals with glorious produce.
+When she's not on a farm, Becky loves to travel, write, bike, run, ski, and cook bounteous meals with glorious produce.

 For the past week, I’ve been staring at a small crate of watermelons in our walk-in cooler, tucked aside on our “staff” pallet.
 Each time I pass it, I wince in disbelief.
 My favorite gluttonous time of the year is over.
 No more dashing through the field, tossing melons slippery with dew, shouting out the numbers of tossed and caught melons.
 No more giggles as a melon comes towards me too hard and slides between my belly and arms, knocking away my breath and dropping to the ground with a thwak and a crack.
 No more sticky fingers and dripping chin as I cannibalize the dropped melon, stuffing the rich fruit into my mouth while running with my arms outstretched for the next watermelon careening through the air.